 IT governance, for instance, refers to the method that an organization uses to control and direct information technology.
 Practices within IT governance vary widely by industry, but a few common practices include compliance, audit, asset management, quality assurance, information security.

 Corporate governance refers more specifically to the framework of practices by which a company or organization ensures fairness and transparency with its stakeholders.
-These stakeholders most likely include customers, employees and their associated community.
+These stakeholders most likely include customers, employees and their associated community (American Progress).

 There exists both explicit and implicit agreements between the corporation and its stakeholders in order for responsibilities to be properly distributed.
 There also need to be procedures in place for resolving conflicting interests, proper supervision and various other controls in order to properly impose a system of checks and balances.